ReyanshKharga/killercoda-scenarios/docker-scenarios/step2.md

 <br>

-Step 1: Create HTML file to be served by Nginx:
+Create HTML file to be served by Nginx:

 ```yaml
 cat <<EOF > index.html